studmuehmi7187/08-singleton-factory-strategy-jfx/README.md

 ## Strategy and Factory Pattern - Filters

-Until now we were only able to filter for vegetarian food.
+Until now, we were only able to filter for vegetarian food.
 This time we want to extend the filter capabilities of our app.
 The following wireframe shows the new layout of our app: